Rabbit1010/US-Patent-Web-Crawler/README.md

 $ python main.py -m many -i ./my_URL.txt -o ./output/my_result
 ```

-## CSV file format
+## Output file format
+The program will store the output in a .csv and a .json file.
+The single CSV files (five of them)  store the data of all patents, while each JSON file stores a single patent information (including forward citing and backward citing).
+CSV file is useful to manually examine if there is any error in the crawled data.
+JSON is for the program to read the saved data later on for index calculation.

-Here a list for tag name used in .csv file:
+Here a list for tag name used in .csv and .json file:

 |      Tag Name       |                 Description                  |                           Example                            |
 | :-----------------: | :------------------------------------------: | :----------------------------------------------------------: |